MobleyLab/blues/README.md

 ###### For a detailed explanation of the BLUES framework or implementing new moves, check out the [README](devdocs/README.md) in devdocs.

 ### Implementing Custom moves
 Users can implement their own MC moves into NCMC by inheriting from an appropriate `blues.moves.Move` class and constructing a custom `move()` method that only takes in an Openmm context object as a parameter.
 The `move()` method will then access the positions of that context, change those positions, then update the positions of that context.
-For example if you would like to add a move that randomly translates a set of coordinates the pseudocode would look similar to this
+For example if you would like to add a move that randomly translates a set of coordinates the code would look similar to this pseudocode:

 ```python
 from blues.moves import Move